jupyterlab/jupytercon-jupyterlab-training/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```

-Test if it works by starting JupyterLab `jupyter lab`.
+Test that it works by starting JupyterLab `jupyter lab`.